awsdocs/aws-iot-docs/developerguide/device-advisor-tests.md

 ]
 ```
 Test case outputs:
-Pass: The client device closed the connection\.
+Pass: The device under test closed the connection\.
-Fail: The client device completed TLS handshake with AWS IoT\.
+Fail: The device under test completed TLS handshake with AWS IoT\.

 **"Incorrect Subject Common Name \(CN\) / Subject Alternative Name \(SAN\)"**
-Validates that the client device closes the connection if it's presented with a server certificate for a domain name that is different than the one requested\.
+Validates that the device under test closes the connection if it's presented with a server certificate for a domain name that is different than the one requested\.
 *API test case definition:*
 `EXECUTION_TIMEOUT` has a default value of 5 minutes\.
+We recommend a timeout value of 2 minutes\.

 ```
 "tests":[